NishchayAnand/software-engineering/DevOps/Docker/Interview Questions.md

 # Docker Interview Questions

-Q. What is Containerization?
+Q. What is Containerisation?

-Containerization is a process of bundling an application’s code with all its dependencies and runtime information it needs to run on any infrastructure.
+Containerisation is a process of bundling an application’s code with all its dependencies and runtime information it needs to run on any infrastructure.

 ---